-As part of his project to study dinosaur aesthetics, or why we think dinosaurs looked the way we think they looked, Chris is interviewing some of the people most involved in creating our perceptions of dinosaurs: the artists who draw, paint, design, model, illustrate, animate, and otherwise create images of dinosaurs.
+As part of my project to study dinosaur aesthetics, or why we think dinosaurs looked the way we think they looked, I interviewed some of the people most involved in creating our perceptions of dinosaurs: the artists who draw, paint, design, model, illustrate, animate, and otherwise create images of dinosaurs.

-These interviews take place over the phone and by email.
-The phone interviews, which are recorded, will all eventually be transcribed (when Chris gets a year or two of free time) so that they will be available in both audio and text versions, but are now only available as audio files.
+These interviews took place over the phone and by email.
+The phone interviews are available as audio files.
 Interviews vary in length and topic, based on how much time the artists were able to spare from their very busy schedules, their particular areas of expertise, recent projects of interest, etc.

-When possible, Chris has added a link to the artists' own personal website as well.
+When possible, I have added a link to the artists’ own personal website as well.

-Chris is intentionally interviewing a wide variety of artists, from amateur to professional, including childrens' book illustrators, professional paleo-artists who work with journals and museums, and scientists whose artistic abilities have come in handy in their line of work.
+I intentionally interviewed a wide variety of artists, from amateur to professional, including childrens’ book illustrators, professional paleo-artists who work with journals and museums, and scientists whose artistic abilities have come in handy in their line of work.

-Chris would like to thank all these artists for participating in this project.
-They have all been extremely kind with their time and thoughts, which reflect just how much consideration and effort goes into their works.
+I would like to thank all these artists for participating in this project.
+They were all extremely kind with their time and thoughts, which reflects just how much consideration and effort goes into their works.

 Richard Kissel, paleontologist and Director of Teacher Programs at the Museum of the Earth.
 He is co-author of the book The Evolving Planet, and is no stranger to the world of drawing.
 For this interview, we discussed his activity at the recent Dinosaur Train event at the Museum of the Earth, where he is the Director of Teacher Programs.
 That day, he ran a booth where he would draw a free dinosaur cartoon for anyone who asked.
 It was also a great opportunity for the visitors to talk directly to a paleontologist while he made their drawings.
 Phone interview.
-(This is a half-hour conversation, so it's about 16 MB.)
-His profile at the Museum of the Earth is here: http://www.museumoftheearth.org/research.php?page=218825/938551
+Here is his online profile.

 Gail Gibbons, author and illustrator of more than 135 fascinating non-fiction books on every subject in the world.
 She has written two dinosaur books, Dinosaurs! and Dinosaur Discoveries.
 Phone interview.
-(This is a half-hour conversation so it is about 16 MB.)
-Gail Gibbons' personal website: http://www.gailgibbons.com/
+Gail Gibbons’ personal website: http://www.gailgibbons.com/

 John W. Merck, Jr. collaborated in the creation of the digital skeletal illustrations in The Mistaken Extinction: Dinosaur Evolution and the Origin of Birds, and also worked on the accompanying CD-ROM, The Age of Dinosaurs.
 Merck is a paleontologist and is now the associate director of the Earth, Life, and Time program of College Park Scholars at the University of Maryland, College Park.
 Phone interview.
-(This is a half-hour conversation so it is about 16 MB.)
-John Merck, Jr.'s university website: http://www.geol.umd.edu/pages/faculty/MERCK/merck.html
+John Merck, Jr.’s university website: https://www.geol.umd.edu/johnmerck

-Michael Emberley, celebrated children's book artist and writer, creator of the how-to-draw Dinosaurs! and More Dinosaurs! books.
+Michael Emberley, celebrated children’s book artist and writer, creator of the how-to-draw Dinosaurs! and More Dinosaurs! books.
 Phone interview.
-(This is an hour-long conversation, so it is about 27 MB).
-Michael Emberley's personal website: http://www.michaelemberley.com/
+Michael Emberley’s personal website: http://www.michaelemberley.com/

 The audio files for these projects were installed on an iPod with headphones at the Museum of the Earth, along with the audio for Time Trials, so that museum visitors could listen to them.
-You can download the PDF of the poster that describes these two projects in greater detail:
+You can see the poster that describes these two projects in greater detail.